Ubiquinone vs. Ubiquinol: Which Type of CoQ10 is Better?

 You may have heard the terms ubiquinone and ubiquinol when referring to CoQ10.
 They sound the same, but are they?
 This guide will outline the differences between the two and discuss which is the best CoQ10 supplement for fertility.

-Coenzyme Q10, also known as CoQ10, is a popular antioxidant recommended for a variety of conditions from infertility to heart conditions to migraines.
+Coenzyme Q10, also known as CoQ10, is a popular antioxidant recommended for a variety of conditions from infertility to heart health to migraines.
 Fun fact: CoQ10 is not a vitamin!
 It’s a nutrient that exists in almost every cell of the human body.
 In your body, CoQ10 shifts back and forth between two states in a continuous cycle: ubiquinone and ubiquinol.
 CoQ10 supplements on the market will be one of these two forms.

 Both ubiquinol and ubiquinone are true forms of coenzyme Q10, and the terms are often used interchangeably.
 From a chemistry standpoint, ubiquinol is the reduced form of CoQ10, whereas ubiquinone is the oxidized form.

 Remember that CoQ10 occurs naturally in the body, where it shifts between its ubiquinone and ubiquinol form in a continuous cycle.
 When you take a ubiquinone supplement, such as our CoQ10 gummies, your body converts it to ubiquinol and back again.
 So regardless of what form of CoQ10 you take, your body will convert it to the other form as needed.

 Ubiquinone was the only version of CoQ10 on the market until 2007, when the developer of the patented technology for producing the active form of CoQ10 commercialized (and trademarked) ubiquinol.
 Because of this, ubiquinol is more expensive.
 Some people assume that because it’s more expensive, it is better.
 But there’s no compelling data to support that claim.